Taiwan begins review of Chinese Tsinghua's chip stake deals in island

-TAIPEI (Reuters) - Taiwan has begun reviewing Chinese state-backed Tsinghua Unigroup’s proposals to buy stakes worth nearly $1 billion in two domestic semiconductor companies, putting the deals under intense scrutiny of a new government less friendly toward its giant neighbor.
+TAIPEI, May 17 (Reuters) - Taiwanese regulators have begun reviewing Chinese state-backed Tsinghua Unigroup’s proposals to buy stakes worth nearly $1 billion in two domestic semiconductor companies, a Taiwan government representative said on Tuesday.

-A final decision on Tsinghua’s partial acquisitions of chip testing and packaging firms Powertech Technology Inc and ChipMOS Technologies Inc will be a test for the new government of President Tsai Ing-wen, which takes office on Friday.
-Tsai had earlier slammed Tsinghua’s proposals as a “huge threat” for Taiwan.
+The review and final decision on Tsinghua’s partial acquisitions of chip testing and packaging firms Powertech Technology Inc and ChipMOS Technologies Inc will be a test for the new government of President Tsai Ing-wen, which takes office on Friday.
+Tsai had earlier slammed the plans as a “huge threat” for Taiwan.

-But given that the number of proposals by Tsinghua have dropped to two from three earlier and that the value of the total deal has more than halved, the chances of the proposals being approved have increased, industry executives say.
-The results of the review process won’t be known for some months.

 “We have asked for more information, both involving basic and key issues,” a representative of the island’s Investment Commission, which reviews major inbound and outbound investments involving Taiwanese companies, told Reuters, without elaborating on what the issues were.